PRUBHTEJ/Python-Projects/README.md

 # Python Projects

-This Repository contains all the Python & Machine Learning projects that I have executed till now.
+This Repository contains all the basic Python & Machine Learning projects that I have executed till now.

 Following is a list of the projects: